Piramal Enterprises not eligible to buy Reliance Nippon Life due to Irdai restriction | Business

 As per the provisions, an investor individually cannot hold more than 10 per cent and jointly could not hold more than 25 per cent paid-up equity share capital of the insurance company.

-Going by this provision of the regulator, Piramal Enterprises may be a fit and proper to acquire Reliance Nippon Life Insurance, sources said, adding it can, however, apply for other than insurance businesses of Reliance Capital.
+Going by this provision of the regulator, Piramal Enterprises may not be 'fit and proper' to acquire Reliance Nippon Life Insurance, sources said, adding it can, however, apply for other than insurance businesses of Reliance Capital.

 Piramal Enterprises is a promoter of the Pramerica Life Insurance Company while it has an indirect investment of 20 per cent in Shriram Capital, which is the holding company of Shriram Life Insurance Company with a 74.56 per cent stake.
 The bidders had two options - either they could bid for the entire RCL or any one or more than one of the subsidiaries of Reliance Capital.
 Reliance Capital's subsidiaries include Reliance General Insurance, Reliance Nippon Life Insurance, Reliance Securities, Reliance Asset Reconstruction Company, Reliance Home Finance and Reliance Commercial Finance.
 The Reserve Bank of India (RBI) had on November 29 last year superseded the board of Reliance Capital Ltd (RCL) in view of payment defaults and serious governance issues.
 It appointed Nageswara Rao Y as the administrator in relation to the Corporate Insolvency Resolution Process (CIRP) of the company.